 Better still, the rent collected is used to maintain the property as well as the lives of the landlords.
 If this revenue stream is interfered with, chances are that the landlord will evict you.

 2. Damage to the property

 Besides not being able to pay the rent promptly, you can be evicted if you cause damage to your landlord’s property.
 Ideally, normal wear and tear is expected with many properties.
 However, there are instances when the tenant might damage the property beyond the normal way.

 For instance, causing damage to the water pipes or puncturing holes on the walls of the building might make the building inhabitable as it will affect the structural integrity of the house.
-In the event the landlord notices that the tenant has caused the damages mentioned above and is unwilling to cater for the associated repair costs, he or she might be evicted.
+In the even the landlord notices that the tenant has caused the damages mentioned above and is unwilling to cater for the associated repair costs, he or she might be evicted.

 3. Disrupting other tenants

 Ideally, tenants have a right to live in a peaceful environment that is devoid of chaos, noise, disturbance, commotion, and so forth.
 If you disturb the peace of your fellow tenants, they will launch a complaint with the landlord, and you will be given the first warning.
 If the habit becomes persistent, you may end up being evicted by the landlord.
 This is because peace is paramount within the rented property all the time.

 Although you might be living in one of the nicest neighborhood, chances are that there will always be one or two tenants that engages in criminal activities.
 After all, criminals like to live in nice neighborhoods because they’re less likely to be suspected of crime.